-- Demonstrate oral and written comprehension and grammatically correct use of Hawaiian at the ACTFL levels as follows:
+- Demonstrate oral and written comprehension and grammatically correct use of Hawaiian at the appropriate ACTFL levels in the respective language courses.

-- Apply knowledge of the language to give an effective speech in Hawaiian (minimally at the ACTFL level of Advanced Low)and to write an effective academic paper in Hawaiian of at least four thousand words on pertinent topics that is organized succinctly with an introduction, body, and conclusion that includes footnotes and citations.
+- Apply knowledge of the language to give an effective speech in Hawaiian and to write an effective academic paper in Hawaiian of at least two thousand words on pertinent topics that is organized succinctly with an introduction, body, and conclusion that includes footnotes and citations.

 - Locate and utilize library, on-line and community resources to write a cohesive academic paper, prepare a presentation, or give appropriate diversiform speeches.

-- Identify, explain, and perform major aspects of Hawaiian chant (oli), music (puolo), and dance (hula) within respective courses and College-wide activities.
+- Identify, explain, and perform traditional practices within respective courses and College-wide activities.

-- Identify specific important aspects of the evolution of the Hawaiian language (both historically and contemporarily), and its relationship to the current cultural, social, and political standing of Hawaiians.
+- Identify and explain aspects of the evolution of the Hawaiian language and its relationship to the current cultural, social, and/or political standing of Hawaiʻi.

 Students in the Hawaiian Studies Program come from several islands and play a key part in its direction.
 The classroom atmosphere stresses mastery of Hawaiian culture and its active use, particularly the Hawaiian language.
 All upper-division Hawaiian culture, linguistics and performing arts courses are taught in Hawaiian.
 The program also emphasizes the importance of contact with the community.
 Toward this end, majors are required to take at least one course taught by a community expert and to complete the exiting seminar class that focuses on community involvement.
 Permeating Hawaiian Studies in Hilo is a sense of responsibility for Hawaiian culture, a commitment that is shared by faculty and students alike.
 Those interested and concerned with Hawaiʻi’s future will find Hilo to be a stimulating and enjoyable place to live and study.